Shenmue I & II will be rereleased on current gaming plattforms, with a number of improvements.

 |This is how the Dreamcast did it|

 This makes clear they are working on it on a deeper level.
 While they are at it, they can easily use the same higher resolution textures for Ryo in Shenmue.
-While it would be a double edged thing to bring over the highly detailed face of the Passport Ryo into gameplay it could be done.
+While it would be a double edged thing to bring over the highly detailed face of the Passport Ryo into gameplay, it could ultimately be done.

 I definately hope they can use the added hardware muscle to get rid of any slowdown, shorten the load times, eliminate NPC fade in and make low poly hands during gameplay and low poly Ryo plus the abscense of a sky during the 70 Person Free Battle unnecessary.